ShaggyDog18/SD_SayNumber/README.md

 - `SayNumber(uint8_t busyPin, uint8_t language, bool mode)` - Class Constructor, defines *Busy* pin, *language* and *play mode*.

-- `bool sayInteger(int32_t number, DFRobotDFPlayerMini& myDFPlayer)` - pronounces integer numbers in the range of *-999,999* to *999,999* (6 digits lenghts).
+- `bool sayInteger(int32_t number)` - pronounces integer numbers in the range of *-999,999* to *999,999* (6 digits lenghts).
 Returns *true* if a message was played OK (in sync mode) or queue is not overflowed (in asynchronous mode).
 Returns *false* if playing issues or the queue is full in async mode.

-- `bool sayFloat(float number, uint8_t floatDecimalPrecision, DFRobotDFPlayerMini& myDFPlayer)` - pronounces float numbers in the range of *-999,999.99* to *999,999.99* (6 digits integer part and either one or two digits decimal part).
+- `bool sayFloat(float number, uint8_t floatDecimalPrecision)` - pronounces float numbers in the range of *-999,999.99* to *999,999.99* (6 digits integer part and either one or two digits decimal part).
 Use a float decimal precision constant *FLOAT_POINT_ONE* for one digit after the dot, or *FLOAT_POINT_TWO* for two digits.
 Returns *true* if a message was played OK (in sync mode) or queue is not overflowed (in asynchronous mode).
 Returns *false* if playing issues or the queue is full in async mode.
 **Note:** Be aware, that adding *float* variables to your application will result in immediate increase of the sketch size by ~2.5kBytes.
 Try to avoid *float* data type if uController's resources are scarce.

-- `bool sayAny(uint8_t say, DFRobotDFPlayerMini& myDFPlayer)` - pronounces any MP3 file/message by its number; mp3 files should be named as 001.mp3-255.mp3 according to DFPlayer message naming convention (please, refer to the player [datasheet](https://github.com/DFRobot/DFRobotDFPlayerMini/blob/master/doc/FN-M16P%2BEmbedded%2BMP3%2BAudio%2BModule%2BDatasheet.pdf)).
+- `bool sayAny(uint8_t say)` - pronounces any MP3 file/message by its number; mp3 files should be named as 001.mp3-255.mp3 according to DFPlayer message naming convention (please, refer to the player [datasheet](https://github.com/DFRobot/DFRobotDFPlayerMini/blob/master/doc/FN-M16P%2BEmbedded%2BMP3%2BAudio%2BModule%2BDatasheet.pdf)).
 Usually **sayAny** method is used to pronounce prefix/postfix for the number like meters/kilometers/miles, etc. Returns *true* if a message was played OK (in synch mode), or the queue is not overflowed (in the async mode).
 Returns *false* if issues or the queue is full.

-- `bool sayAsyncMode(DFRobotDFPlayerMini& myDFPlayer)` - pronounces a pre-constructed message that may consist of several MP3 files in an asynchronous non-blocking mode.
+- `bool sayAsyncMode(void)` - pronounces a pre-constructed message that may consist of several MP3 files in an asynchronous non-blocking mode.
 The message construction is performed by **sayNumber()** and **sayAny()** methods.
 Returns *true* if player has started playing MP3 file getting it from the queue.
 Returns *false* if the player is still busy playing a message, or the queue is empty and there is nothing to play.

 - `void setLanguage(uint8_t language)` - sets the language.
 Refer to **SayNumber.h** for the supported list of languages.